-For instance, some students can apply for programs designed for student athletes or who have participated in community service during high school.
+For instance, some students can apply for programs designed for student-athletes or who have participated in community service during high school.
 If you’re a member of a school club, ask your organizer if there is a scholarship program for active members.

 If you go to your guidance counselor’s office, he can most likely provide you with an updated book of scholarships available to students like you.
-You can also find this information at your public library.
+You can also find this information in your public library.
 Dedicate a week after school to go through the entire book, identify scholarships that you qualify for and prepare applications to each of them.
-Ask your teachers and advisrrs to help you with the applications.
+Ask your teachers and advisors to help you with the applications.

 Get a Loan from Relatives

 If your relatives have the means but for whatever reason are resistant to donating money to pay off your tuition, borrow money from them instead of a bank.
 Negotiate reasonable terms, such as zero or one percent interest and get it in writing.
 Better to borrow from an understanding family member than from a bank, which might charge you a high variable interest rate and ruin your credit in the case of a default.